felipenmartins/Arduino-Processing-Serial-Communication/README.md

 The second and third examples follow the same principle, but with increase complexity in the communication.
 It is a good exercise to try to understand the code yourself.
 You can watch [this video](https://youtu.be/IawITwewga8) for a short explanation.

 ## Test
-The code was tested with Arduino Uno R3 (programmed with the Arduino IDE 1.6.8) and Processing 2.2.1 running in Windows 10.
+The code was tested with Arduino Uno R3 (programmed with the Arduino IDE 1.6.8 and 1.8.1) and Processing 2.2.1 and 3.3, running in Windows 10.

 # License
 This project is licensed under the terms of the MIT license.